Naples, New York

 Naples is a town in Ontario County, New York, United States.
 The population was 2,417 at the 2020 census.

 The Town of Naples contains a village, also called Naples.
 The town is located in the southwestern corner of Ontario County.
+It is located in the Finger Lakes region of New York.

 The annual Naples Grape Festival is held in September, and the area is known for its wineries and grape pie.

 History and other information

 Naples was part of the Phelps and Gorham Purchase.